Bylaws of

 Statement of Nondiscrimination

-Pemiscot-Dunklin Electric Cooperative receives federal financial assistance from the Rural Electrification Administration and complies with the Rehabilitation Act of 1973, the Age Discrimination Act of 1975, and USDA regulations.
-No person is excluded from participation, denied benefits, or otherwise discriminated against on the basis of race, color, national origin, sex, religion, age, or disability in any Cooperative program or activity.
+Pemiscot-Dunklin Electric Cooperative receives federal financial assistance from the Rural Electrification Administration, an agency of the U.S. Department of Agriculture, and is subject to the provisions of the Rehabilitation Act of 1973, as amended, the Age Discrimination Act of 1975, as amended, and USDA regulations.
+No person in the United States, on the basis of race, color, national origin, sex, religion, age, or disability, shall be excluded from participation in, admission or access to, denied the benefits of, or otherwise subjected to discrimination under any of the Cooperative's programs or activities.

 Pemiscot-Dunklin Electric Cooperative · "Owned by Those We Serve" · 573-757-6641 or 1-800-558-6641